ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 ### 4. Nerd Fonts for macOS

 Next, install some [Nerd Fonts](https://www.nerdfonts.com/) -- you'll need these for special icons in your prompt.
-I use Cascadia Code (which for reasons I'll spare has a different name for the actual font name).
+I use Cascadia Code (which, for reasons I'll spare, has a different name for the actual font name).
 If you wish you can install all the different Nerd Fonts with a helper script like [this](https://gist.github.com/davidteren/898f2dcccd42d9f8680ec69a3a5d350e), or just install the one you want.

-Note that as of Nerd Fonts 3 you'll find a number of icons have moved in terms of their names so I customized the Oh My Posh theme (more on that in a second) to fix a number of things there based on one of the default themes.
+Note that, as of Nerd Fonts 3, you'll find a number of icons have moved in terms of their names, so I customized the Oh My Posh theme (more on that in a second) to fix a number of things there based on one of the default themes.
 I can't say I've hit 100% of the icons I might run into, but I've at least fixed what I've found so far through using it for a while.